IrtizaNasar/CCI-Diploma23-CreativeCoding/week 9/README.md

 # For next week

+💭 Start thinking about the Practical Submission brief.
 💭 Continue thinking about Assignment 1: Invisible Radio.
 💭 Continue thinking about Assignment 2: Beautiful Data.
 ✍🏼 Reflect in your process journal.